farmanp/emyLandingPage/README.md

-# emyLandingPage
+# Emy CMS

-Landing page for Emy
+Blog site for the Emy site